-Outcome Well-planned and adaptable - you enjoy well-designed, quality regard to any of the City's policies that may apply to the particular development.
+- Outcome Well-planned and adaptable you enjoy well-designed, quality buildings and have access to diverse housing options in your neighbourhood. - Policy Not applicable.
+All decisions made under delegated authority have due regard to any of the City's policies that may apply to the particular development.